James Bond (Roger Moore)

 Working in his early career as a model, and later as an actor in films, Roger Moore wouldn't gain worldwide fame until he started to appear in TV series such as 'The Saint' and 'The Persuaders'.
 While initially considering taking on the role of Bond in the late 1960's, it wasn't until after Sean Connery announced he definitely would not be returning, and George Lazenby's departure, that he decided to audition for the role.

 From the very start of Live and Let Die, Roger Moore's portrayal of Bond brought a whole new style to the character.
 His light-hearted and almost comical style of playing Bond helped establish himself in the role, and to break away from the image of Sean Connery.
 He did not have that 'tougher' side to him that Connery had, but instead added more humour, wit, sexual suggestion and sarcasm.
 There were however the rare occasions where this darker side did emerge.
 A good example being In For Your Eyes Only, where after a exciting chase trying to catch up to Emile Leopold Locque, his car ends up balancing on a cliff edge.
 Bond walks over and after mentioning a few words, coldly and purposefully gives the car a good kick over the edge sending him to his death.

-Throughout all his films Roger has provided Bond fans with excellent performances and truly comical moments.
-In The Spy Who Loved Me Bond is as calm as ever, and as smooth as ever.
-When he is in the telephone van with Major Anya Amasova trying to get away from Jaws, he seems perfectly relaxed even with Jaws ripping the van apart all around him!
+Throughout all his films Roger Moore has provided Bond fans with excellent performances and truly comical moments.
+In The Spy Who Loved Me, Bond is as calm as ever, and as smooth as ever.
+When he's in the telephone van with Major Anya Amasova trying to get away from Jaws, he seems perfectly relaxed even with Jaws ripping the van apart all around him!
 Similarly who can forget the ski-chase at the start of the film, leading up the famous jump and opening of the Union Jack parachute; or even Bond enjoying a nice drive in the country in Melina Havelock's canary yellow Citroën 2CV!